ryanquinnnelson/octopus/README.md

 # octopus
+## Summary
-Framework for training deep learning models
+`octopus` is a framework for training deep learning models.

 ## Using `octopus`